Expansion of Heathrow Airport: Greater use of regional airports

 The United Kingdom has a number of regional airports, which it had been argued can be utilised further to reduce the airport capacity strain on South East England and benefit the whole of the United Kingdom.
 The 2003 Aviation White Paper mainly argued that increased use of regional airports would increase airport capacity in South East England; and the 2010 coalition government concurred with this view.
 Politicians proposing this plan included Theresa Villiers and John Leech.
 Business leaders to back the plan include bosses at Birmingham and Cardiff Airports.
 The CEO of Manchester Airports Group, the largest British-owned operator of airports and member of the influential Aviation Foundation along with Virgin Atlantic, British Airways and BAA Limited, has also proposed greater use of regional airports.

 A number of airline bosses expressed their dissatisfaction at the over-emphasis on the South East in aviation policy.
-Laurie Berryman of Emirates Airlines said in 2013 that "The business community doesn't want to come to Heathrow or the South East.
+Laurie Berryman of Emirates said in 2013 that "The business community doesn't want to come to Heathrow or the South East.
 They would rather fly long-haul from their local airport."
 A number of airlines have filled in the gap when British Airways have left regional airports over the past decade.